zimmewen/cma_week5/README.md

 # cma_week5
-Solving exercise 5 of the course "Computational Movement Analysis
+Solving exercise 5 of the course Computational Movement Analysis